Hi-Chew Premium: How it differs from Regular Hi-Chews

-“Hi-Chew (ハイチュウ)” is a taffy candy produced and sold by “Morinaga Seika (森永製菓)”, a leading Japanese confectionery company well-known for its caramel candy “Morinaga Milk Caramel” and sugar candy “Morinaga Ramune Soda Candy“.
+“Hi-Chew (ハイチュウ)” is a long-selling Japanese taffy candy produced and sold by the leading Japanese confectionery company “Morinaga Seika (森永製菓)”.

-Hi Chew Premium Grape vs Regular Hi Chew Grape Taffy Candy
+Hi-Chew Premium Grape vs Regular Hi-Chew Grape Flavor

-Actually today, I purchased both Morinaga Hi-Chew Premium Grape and regular Hi-Chew Grape (Amazon.com) for this blog article, for I want to compare them this time for those who are curious about new Hi-Chews.
-Now, let’s get started.
+Today, I picked up both the Morinaga Hi-Chew Premium Grape and regular Hi-Chew Grape Flavor for this blog article, for I wanted to compare them for people who are curious about the new line.

-Hi-Chew Premium’s taffy candies have a round, spherical shape and are in a plastic package with zipper without wrap, while the taffy in standard Hi-Chew Grape is square in shape and individually wrapped with paper.
+Hi-Chew Premium’s taffy has a round, spherical shape and is wrapper-free in a plastic zipper bag, while the taffy candy of the standard Hi-Chew Grape is square-shaped and individually wrapped in foil.

-Standard Hi-Chew Grape’s taffy candy has a two-layer structure and its outer candy contains grape puree.
-This taffy is firm, chewy, and somewhat sticky.
-As for the taste, it is flavorful, rich in flavor of grape, and has a moderate sweetness.
+The regular Hi-Chew Grape has a two-layer structure and the purple candy exterior contains grape puree.
+This taffy is firm, chewy, and sticky, and is rich in the flavor of grape with moderate sweetness.

 Hi-Chew Premium Grape

-The taffy candy of Hi-Chew Premium Grape has an aromatic coating that is thin compared to the outer layer of standard Hi-Chew taffies.
-The inner part is full of flavor of Cabernet Sauvignon, a representative grape cultivar for red wine.
-This premium candy is soft, not so chewy and not so sticky compared to the former.
+Meanwhile, the taffy candy of Hi-Chew Premium Grape has a thin layer of fragrant coating.
+The grape candy inside is full of the delicious flavor of Cabernet Sauvignon, a representative grape cultivar for red wine.

-As for the ingredient, the taffy candy of regular Hi-Chew Grape mainly contains starch syrup, sugar, vegetable fat and oil, gelatin, concentrated grape juice, mixed jam (including apple), and grape puree.
+Next, let’s check the ingredients.
+According to the list pictured above, the regular Hi-Chew Grape taffy mainly consists of starch syrup, sugar, vegetable fat and oil, gelatin, concentrated grape juice, mixed jam (including apple), and grape puree.

-On the other hand, the main ingredients of Hi-Chew Premium Grape candy are starch syrup, sugar, glucose, vegetable fat and oil, concentrated grape juice (99% of Cabernet Sauvignon), and gelatin.
+On the other hand, the main ingredients in the Hi-Chew Premium Grape Flavor are starch syrup, sugar, glucose, vegetable fat and oil, concentrated grape juice (99% Cabernet Sauvignon), and gelatin.

-Standard Hi-Chew Grape’s suggested retail price is 100 yen, while that of Hi-Chew Premium Grape is 120 yen.
-Both the Hi-Chews are available at many supermarkets in Japan, and the regular one can be bought on many online shopping sites outside of Japan.
+Both the Hi-Chews are available at grocery and convenience stores around Japan, and in recent years, the regular grape flavor can also be bought on many online shopping sites outside of Japan.